gospotcheck/ps-code-challenge/readme.md

 Update names: `db:cafes:update_med_lg_cafe_names`
 Export and Delete: `db:export_and_delete:small_cafes`

+I used a sql structure so to load the view sql run:
+`rake db:structure:load`

 ### Welcome to the take home portion of your interview!
 We're excited to jam through some technical stuff with you, but first it'll help to get a sense of how you work through data and coding problems.
 Work through what you can independently, but do feel free to reach out if you have blocking questions or problems.